The PCC Afterlife

 Burger and Fries in a PCC

-In the hamlet of Primrose, just east of the town of Shelbourne, is a diner called Super Burger.
-Located at the northwest corner of Highway 10 and Highway 89, the diner looks like any other diner... except that it has a PCC streetcar attached to it.
+From 1990 until around 2015, in the hamlet of Primrose at the intersection of Highways 10 and 89, just east of the town of Shelbourne, there was a diner called Super Burger.
+Located at the northwest corner of Highway 10 and Highway 89, the diner looked like any other diner... except that it had a PCC streetcar attached to it.

-A lot of work has gone into incorporating former PCC 4341 into the diner structure.
-A glass passageway leads from the main building and into the front of the PCC.
-The PCC itself has been re-floored and has had its seating removed and diner chairs and tables put back in.
-Other than this, PCC 4341 retains most of its features.
-The windows are original, the advertising recalls the early 1980s, and the rear doors still open when you step down onto the treadle.
-The venue is quite popular with children.
+A lot of work went gone into incorporating former PCC 4341 into the diner structure.
+A glass passageway led from the main building and into the front of the PCC.
+The PCC itself was re-floored and has had its seating removed and diner chairs and tables put back in.
+PCC 4341 retained most of its features.
+The windows were original, the advertising recalled the late 1980s.
+Initially, the rear doors opened when you step down onto the treadle.
+The venue was quite popular with children.

 The Boutique at Rutherford Road